Documentation Index

 If your Customer.io workspace is hosted in the EU, choose the EU region in Emailify.
 Otherwise, keep the default US region selected.

-When you're ready, click the Upload To Customer.io button to start exporting the emails you've selected from Figma to HTML, and have them automatically uploaded to Customer.io Design Studio as reusable email templates.
+Use the Upload As setting to choose whether Emailify creates reusable email templates or regular Design Studio emails in Customer.io.
+This defaults to Template for backwards compatibility.
+When you're ready, click the Upload To Customer.io button to start exporting the emails you've selected from Figma to HTML, and have them automatically uploaded to Customer.io Design Studio.

 You’ll need a Customer.io App API key that can create Design Studio emails in your Customer.io workspace.

-If you'd like to have your Customer.io templates automatically update instead of being created as new templates each time, you can optionally enable the Enable Updatable Templates toggle in the plugin's export settings (when the Customer.io (API) option is selected).
+If you'd like to have your Customer.io emails or templates automatically update instead of being created as new items each time, you can optionally enable the Enable Updatable Templates toggle in the plugin's export settings (or Enable Updatable Emails when the Upload As setting is set to Email).

-Please note, you will need to ensure the Enable Updatable Templates toggle is also enabled prior to uploading your initial template, as this will append the Customer.io Template ID of the original template that's uploaded to Customer.io into your Figma frame name; this ID will then be used for any future re-uploads to update that same template in your Customer.io account (instead of creating a new one each time), provided that the Enable Updatable Templates toggle remains enabled, too.
+Please note, you will need to ensure the Enable Updatable Templates or Enable Updatable Emails toggle is also enabled prior to uploading your initial email or template, as this will append the original Customer.io email or template ID into your Figma frame name; this ID will then be used for any future re-uploads to update that same item in your Customer.io account (instead of creating a new one each time), provided that the updatable toggle remains enabled, too.

-To update emails in Customer.io, you’ll need to use an App API key for the same Customer.io workspace and region that originally received the template.
+To update emails or templates in Customer.io, you’ll need to use an App API key for the same Customer.io workspace and region that originally received the upload.

 Manually uploading a ZIP export to Customer.io